Challenges and Potential of Local Loading of XML Ebooks

 a.
 Processing Instructions in the Markup

-& Wilkins (LWW).
-Although LWW gave us schema files, we were forced pretty much to ignore
+Our pilot loading of XML books included over 500 titles of Lippincott Williams & Wilkins (LWW).
+Although LWW gave us schema files, since each publisher uses a different schema, we were forced to pretty much ignore it.

 b.
 Generating TOC Table of content (TOC) and thumbnail

 Generations are rather long processes and must be done asynchronously.
 After loading each batch of books, we used ActiveMQ to create and run tasks for each process.
 In order to build a TOC, we used a chapter’s ID to provide anchor points for linking.
 With the Lippincott Williams & Wilkins collection, however, we ran into a problem with chapter hierarchy.
 The LWW Ebooks’ organizational structure includes sections nested within other sections.
 For instance, an I.D. such as “B00139907-DA1-DB1-C1” was not usable for us, since the machine could not tell the difference between C1 when stored under DB1 or its being the first chapter of the book.
 This screenshot shows a typical TOC structure for the LWW books TOC.

 Figure 1: TOC